You might feel more like a scientist, mycologist, or hobbyist if you use liquid mushroom culture to grow mushrooms.

 - 1 gram of water weighs 1 ml

-- 1 tablespoon dextrose weighs ~10 grams.
+- 1 tablespoon of dextrose weighs ~10 grams.
 This could vary slightly.

 - A tablespoon of light malt extract weighs approximately 10 grams.
 This may vary slightly.